-Configuring an HTTP Map for Additional Inspection Control
+Configuring an HTTP Inspection Policy Map for Additional Inspection Control

-To specify actions when a message violates a parameter, create an HTTP map.
-You can then apply the HTTP map when you enable HTTP inspection according to the "Configuring Application Inspection" section on page 22-5.
+To specify actions when a message violates a parameter, create an HTTP inspection policy map.
+You can then apply the inspection policy map when you enable HTTP inspection according to the "Configuring Application Inspection" section on page 25-5.

-When you enable HTTP inspection with an HTTP map, strict HTTP inspection with the action reset and log is enabled by default.
-You can change the actions performed in response to inspection failure, but you cannot disable strict inspection as long as the HTTP map remains enabled.
+When you enable HTTP inspection with an inspection policy map, strict HTTP inspection with the action reset and log is enabled by default.
+You can change the actions performed in response to inspection failure, but you cannot disable strict inspection as long as the inspection policy map remains enabled.

-To create an HTTP map, perform the following steps:
+To create an HTTP inspection policy map, perform the following steps: